Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

     nonReentrant
 ```

 Allows a staker to delegate their assets to an operator.
 Delegation is all-or-nothing: when a staker delegates to an operator, they delegate ALL their assets.
 Stakers can only be delegated to one operator at a time.

+*Note: Delegating to an operator who has very low magnitudes (on the order of wei) may result in loss of funds.*

 For each strategy the staker has deposit shares in, the `DelegationManager` will:
 * Query the staker's deposit shares from the `StrategyManager/EigenPodManager`